jf201/201ElementorTheme/README.md

 2. REPLACE "ElementorStarterTNO" with "DesiredName"

 ### Install npm packages

 run ```npm install```

+### Unregister hello-elementor theme styles

+You can find this under Appearance > Theme Settings in wp-admin

 ## Sharing environment internally
 Database can be exported with